 Often times, however, playgrounds are only ever viewed from a ground level perspective which privileges the experiential aspect of play over the inner workings of its design.
 In order to better understand and appreciate the dynamics of space, landscape, and design in the planning of playgrounds, an equally important angle is that of the plan view.
 Photographer Stefen Chow and economics-trained market researcher Lin Hui-Yi are the creative minds behind The Play Project—“an aerial survey of 100 playgrounds across Singapore”.

 Browsing this photographic archive of neighbourhood playgrounds affords fascinating discoveries, precisely because of the novel visual approach employed by Chow and Lin in presenting the physical sites to the viewer.
-With a bird’s eye vantage point, the shapes and patterns of the various playgrounds are illuminated to reveal the relationship between playscape, landscape, and builtscape.
+With a bird’s eye vantage point, the shapes and patterns of the various playgrounds are illuminated to reveal the relationship between playscape, greenscape, and hardscape.
 Paradoxically, the utilization of drone and digital technologies has made it possible for these images to be captured and (re)presented.
-Yet, through a reverse effect, it is the transfer of new design knowledge into the construction and ultimate use of future play spaces that, ideally, could become the tangible outcome of such a project—and, to this end, championing the need for urban areas to be planned for children as well.
+Yet, through a reverse effect, it is the transfer of new design knowledge into the construction and ultimate use of future play spaces that, ideally, could become the tangible outcome of such a project.
+And, to this end, championing the need for urban areas to be inclusively planned with children in mind.
+For a city that is favourable to children is a city favourable to all.

 Note: All images are sourced from The Play Project website unless otherwise stated.